null Skip to main content

 Yes

-Although less susceptible to the "5 tea spoilers", roasted tea such as Houjicha or Iri-bancha (Kyobancha) require similar care.
+Although they are much less susceptible to the "5 tea spoilers", roasted tea such as Houjicha or Iri-bancha (Kyobancha) require similar care.

 Take the steps mentioned above to store your tea.